astroautomata/LLM_PCA/README.md

 # LLM PCA + Symbolic Regression Experiments

-This repository contains the code for the case study in Section 4.1 of the ICML paper **"SymTorch: A PyTorch Framework for Symbolic Distillation of Deep Neural Networks"**.
+This repository contains the code for the case study in Section 4.1 of the paper **"SymTorch: A PyTorch Framework for Symbolic Distillation of Deep Neural Networks"**.

 ## Paper Relevance